pcomans/research/swift/concepts/quartz/Quartz-Research.md

 - CGContextSetFontSize sets the font size parameter in the graphics state.
 - CGContextSetTextPosition As a convenience, you can set the text position with the function
 - CGContextGetTextPosition you can retrieve the current text position with .
+- CGContextSetTextMatrix You explicitly set the text matrix in its entirety (including the text position) by using .
+- CGContextGetTextMatrix You can obtain the current text matrix in the context
+- CGContextSetTextDrawingMode You set the text drawing mode by calling the function
+- CGTextDrawingMode.kCGTextFill: draws text characters as you expect—it fills the outlines of the paths that make up the glyphs, using the current fill color.
+(Note that the fill algorithms for painting text characters are significantly different than those for line art graphics.
+To achieve good results, Quartz uses different render- ing techniques for painting text characters than it does for painting line art.
+- CGTextDrawingMode.kCGTextStroke: mode strokes the outlines of the characters, using the current line width in the graphics state.
+The glyphs are painted with the current stroke color.
+The other parameters of the graphics state that affect stroking, such as the line dash, line cap, and line join, also affect the stroking of text.
+- CGTextDrawingMode.kCGTextFillStroke: mode both fills and strokes the text.
+The effect is that of first filling, then stroking the text.
+Note that if you want to draw shadowed text
 **Important:** The text matrix and, therefore, the text position are not part of the Quartz graphics state and are not affected by CGContextSaveGState and CGContextRestoreGState.
+Because the text matrix is not part of the graphics state, you cannot use CGContextSaveGState and CGContextRestore- GState to save and restore it.
+If you do need to save and restore the text matrix, you call the function CGContextGetTextMatrix to obtain the current text matrix and later restore to that matrix by calling CGContextSetTextMatrix.

 **Text & Flipped views:**
 One typical use is to draw text upright in a coordinate system that has its y axis oriented with positive y values going down the drawing canvas (a “flipped” coordinate system).
 Using a text matrix that is scaled by -1 in the y coordinate allows you to flip the text you draw without modifying the CTM prior to text drawing.